ismailkazimov5/SQL-LeetCodeQuestions/README.md

 # SQL-LeetCodeQuestions
-Here I am going to post Answers  for SQL from Leetcode
+Here I am going to post Answers  for Easy SQL from Leetcode